DanDHenshaw/uno-NO-U/README.md

 No U
 ==========
-Project source can be downloaded from https://github.com/YoGamingHenshaw/uno-NO-U/.git
+Project source can be downloaded from https://github.com/DanDHenshaw/nou
 --------------------------------------------------------------------------------
 What does the `No U` bot do?
 ----------------------------
-When this bot is added to your server it checks every messages sent against a list of over 200 insult words.
+When this bot is added to your server it checks every messages including an @mention against PerspectiveAPI (https://www.perspectiveapi.com/)

 If the word is included in the message a user sends the bot will randomly choose between 4 reverse cards (red, yellow, green, and blue)